Beee4life/acf-city-selector/README.md

 * in a repeater field
 * in a group (as single and repeater)
 * in a flexible content block (as single and repeater)
+* as a clone field

-The plugin hasn't been tested yet in the following situations:
+The plugin has NOT been tested yet in the following situations:
 * as a repeater field on a user page
-* as a clone field
 * on taxonomy pages
 * on settings pages
 * most front-end usage (except single use)
 * with the Gutenberg editor (and don't hold your breath either, I hate it)

-Select2 doesn't work yet for the following field types/situations:
+Select2 does NOT work yet for the following field types/situations:
-* in a flexible content group
+* when adding a layout in a flexible content field
-* in a repeater
+* when adding a new row in a repeater field

 Sometimes the loading of states/cities, takes a few seconds...
 Don't know why...
 This seems to be very random and unpredictable.